Traumatic Seizure Disorders

 - You can have a head CT scan or MRI scan that is done to see if there is bleeding or a tumor within the brain.

 A positron emission tomography can be used to find the part of the brain that is causing the seizures.
 It is a newer test that can give doctors more information about how the brain is working.
 The PET scan is performed by injecting a small amount of radioactive tracer into the arm where it interacts with negatively charged particles in the body.
 It makes an image on the screen.
-It allows the body to be seen by different angles so it can detect problems in the brain.
-It can find parts of the brain involved in epileptic activity.
+It allows the body to be seen from different angles so it can detect problems in the brain.
+It can find parts of the brain involved in an epileptic activity.
 Because it involves radioactivity, there is a small chance that it can damage some cells in the body.
 It can cause some arm pain following injection into the body.Treatment of Seizure Disorders

 Medications form the crux of the treatment for seizure disorders.
 Certain types of seizures respond to different types of drugs.
 There are a number of recently-released drugs that work well to control the number of seizures a person has.